learn-co-curriculum/v2-improving-regression-lines/README.md

 In the last two lines of the code above, we calculate our `new_b` and `new_m` values by updating our taking our current values and adding our respective updates.
 We define a function called `error_at`, which we can use in the error component of our partial derivatives above.

 The code above represents just one update to our regression line, and therefore just one step towards our best fit line.
 We'll repeat the process to take multiple steps, but first we need to make a few more changes.

 ### Tweaking our approach

 The code above is very close to what we want, but we still need to make a few tweaks.

 The first problem becomes clear when we think about what these formulas actually do.
 As of now, we are changing the $m$ and $b$ variables by at least the sum of all of the errors based upon our line's predictions relative to our actual data.
 Our line would change drastically at every iteration through the formulas.
 We need to apply a learning rate to each of these partial derivates to ensure that we avoid drastically updating our regression line with each step.
 As we have seen before, the learning rate is just a small number, like $.0001$ which controls the amount with which we update the regression line.
 The learning rate is  represented by the Greek letters eta, $\eta$, or alpha $\alpha$.
 We'll use eta, so $\eta = .0001$ means that our learning rate is $.0001$.

-Rememver that the gradient,  $ \nabla J(m,b)$, steers us in the correct direction.
+Remember that the gradient,  $ \nabla J(m,b)$, steers us in the correct direction.
 In other words, our derivatives ensure we are making the correct **proportional** changes to $m$ and $b$.
 Applying a learning rate to scale down changes to our regression line works fine, as long as the proportion and direction of the move remains the same.
 While were at it, we need not multiply our partials by 2.
 Again, we're in good shape so long as our changes are proportional.

 ![](./regression-scatter.png)